 Then there are options for aligning tables upon visiting a file.
 This is useful in files containing narrowed table columns.
 The corresponding variable is org-startup-align-all-tables, with a default value nil.

 align align all tables noalign don't align tables on startup

-Logging when a TODO item is marked DONE (variable org-log-done) can be configured using these options.
+Logging TODO state changes and clock intervals (variable org-log-done) can be configured using these options.